Healthdirect Free Australian health advice you can count on.

 What complications can happen?

-Some complications can be serious and can even cause death.
+Some complications can be serious and may even cause death.

-• making a hole in nearby structures with the needle
+• Making a hole in nearby structures with the needle.

 How soon will I recover?